-- To be successful, a 9 inch springform pan is a must to make this cheesecake.
+- To be successful, a 9 inch springform pan with a removeable bottom is a must to make this cheesecake.

 - For the creamiest filling, take time to allow the cream cheese to fully soften so that, it will blend more evenly with the sugar.
 Likewise, the eggs should be room temperature.

 - For the sour cream and buttermilk, 30 minutes on the counter prior to making the filling should be ample time.

 - Some cheesecake recipes use flour to stabilize the filling.
 I prefer using cornstarch which lends a soft and delicate texture to the cheesecake.

 - If you have an aversion to using liquid food coloring, you may use red gel food coloring which is available wherever cake decorating supplies are sold.
 Dip a toothpick into the gel and swirl through the batter.
 Repeat until you reach the desired color.
 Should you choose to do so, increase the buttermilk to 1/2 cup.

 How to Store and Serve Red Velvet Cheesecake